 Hunter-Smuggler Cooperative Plan

-The Hunter-Smuggler Cooperative Plan is an initiative to design and implement a variety of forest treatments and recreation planning in the Hunter Creek Valley and the northwest end of Smuggler Mountain.
+The Hunter-Smuggler Cooperative Plan is implementing a variety of forest treatments and recreation projects in the Hunter Creek Valley and the northwest end of Smuggler Mountain.
 The project is being led by the Aspen Center for Environmental Studies in consultation with the City of Aspen, Pitkin County and the Forest Service.
-The Wilderness Workshop, along with half a dozen other stakeholder groups, has provided input at various stages of the project as part of a focus group.
+The Wilderness Workshop has been a consistent participant in shaping the projects to be more ecologically sound.